thomass171/tcp-22/README.md

   * IN/OUT instead of varying
   * no version macros
   * No integer literals for float operations (eg. use 1.0 instead of 1)
+  * Uniform names should have prefix "u_" (helpful for string replacement in JME)
+  * Initialize uniforms in the app, not the shader.
+Apparently JME has a problem with default values when uniforms are not set in all materials.
+And WebGL might report  "'uniform' :  cannot initialize this type of qualifier"
+  * Don't use identifier that might be predefined, like 'uv'

+## Transparency
+Transparency can be done with platform shader or with custom shader.
+Important is to put the object at the end of the rendering list in the platform to have background objects ready to shine through.

+Transparency for textures might be related to transparent pixel in the texture only (like SokobanTarget?) or an alpha blending to all pixel.
+Currently there is no parameter to define this.